en français | 中文

 MANUALLY FILLED COUNTER-TOP UNIT

-Requiring manual filling and using a variety of filtration media including activated carbon, Doulton Sterasyl and steam distillation, this design is usually placed on a counter, or near a sink to make it easy to fill with water.
+Requiring manual filling and using a variety of filtration media including activated carbon, Doulton Sterasyl and steam distillation, usually placed on a counter, or near a sink to make it easy to fill with water.

 COUNTER-TOP WITH FAUCET CONNECTION

-Counter top units are usually placed either behind or next to a kitchen or bathroom sink, and connected by a diverter valve to the sink faucet.
-In some designs, treated water is dispensed from a spout that is part of the counter top unit, while others divert the water directly to the faucet.
+Counter top units are usually placed either behind or next to a kitchen or bathroom sink, and connected by a diverter valve to the faucet.
+In some designs, treated water is dispensed from a spout that is part of the unit, while others divert the water directly to the faucet.
 Electric water ionizers are usually counter top units.
-Some counter top units market under the counter kits which include required tubing and faucet to allow under the sink installation.
+Some units market under the counter kits which include accessories for under the sink installation.

 PLUMBED-IN

 Installed under the sink, or in some cases in the basement under the kitchen, plumbed in systems are connected to a cold water pipe using a saddle valve or permanent connection.
 Some designs produce water that is dispensed through the normal faucet, while others use a separate tap, usually mounted next to the sink by drilling an additional hole in the sink to the left or right of the faucet, or using a hole designed for a dish sprayer.
-Plumbed in systems are often not the ideal choice for apartment dwellers who may not want to drill a hole in the sink or countertop, however there are chrome caps that can be used to fill the drilled hole in a stainless steel sink, and the saddle valve or water connection can be shut off to allow removal of the system.
+Plumbed in systems are often not the ideal choice for apartment dwellers who may not be able to alter their sink or countertop, however there are chrome caps that can be used to cver the drilled hole in a stainless steel sink, and the saddle valve or water connection can be shut off to allow for proper removal.